justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/managing-product-visibility/README.md

 1. Click _Publish_.

-After the expiration date, the product will be not returned when searching on the _Catalog_ page.
-To make the product visible again, enter a new expiration date in the future and republish the product.
+After the expiration date, the product will be not searchable and displayed on the _Catalog_ page.
+To make the product visible again, enter a new expiration date in the future and click _Publish_ to display the product again.

 ## Additional Information